ulyweb/xrp/README.md

 **3\.
 Understanding XRP:**

 * XRP is a cryptocurrency used for fast and cheap international transfers.
-It might play a bigger role in finance in the future, but it's important to do your own research. [https://coinmarketcap.com/academy/article/xrp-a-history](https://coinmarketcap.com/academy/article/xrp-a-history)
+It might play a bigger role in finance in the future, but it's important to do your own research.
+[Article of XRP History](https://coinmarketcap.com/academy/article/xrp-a-history)

 **4\.
 Important Things to Remember:**